 In a newly-published interview with The FADER, producer Terrace Martin, who along with Sounwave is one of only two producers to earn credits on all five of Kendrick Lamar's albums, provided a detailed account of the 'who what where when why and how' behind "LOYALTY.," the Rihanna-assisted track off the emcee's newly-released, critically-acclaimed album DAMN.

-The entire "LOYALTY." backstory is highly entertaining, especially the part when Kendrick accurately predicts that Rihanna will be on the final version of the record, but the most noteworthy nugget sits on the timeline of the song's creation.
+The entire "LOYALTY." backstory is highly entertaining, especially the part when Kendrick accurately predicted Rihanna would be on the final version of the record, but the most noteworthy nugget sits on the timeline of the song's creation.

-According to Martin, Kendrick had already begun to conceptualize what would become DAMN. while he was in the middle of recording his GRAMMY-winning To Pimp a Butterfly album.
+According to Martin, Kendrick began to conceptualize what would become DAMN. while he was in the middle of recording his GRAMMY-winning To Pimp a Butterfly album.